yiisoft/di/README.md

 ## Using aliases

-Container supports aliases with use of `Reference`.
+Container supports aliases via `Reference` class.
 It could be useful to have an ability to retrieve objects both by their interface and named explicitly:

 ```php